ryan-roemer/loose-bits/_posts/2012-09-30-responsive-web-design-twitter-bootstrap.md

 At the end of the day, I'm pretty happy with the Bootstrap development experience and the end result for my website.
-Like any web framework under active development, there are still a few gotcha's - like some losss of browser compatibility and weird JavaScript bugs (e.g., my navigation buttons sometimes disappear).
+Like any web framework under active development, there are still a few gotcha's - like some loss of browser compatibility and weird JavaScript bugs (e.g., my navigation buttons sometimes disappear).
 But, ultimately, for anyone searching for the fastest path to a reliable and intuitive responsive web site, I would definitely recommend looking at Twitter